liuzhousi/FPGC4/Documentation/docs/progress.md

 - only global int and int[x] are allowed, no char, since size allocation goes wrong
 - register/assembly info for c compiler
 - add schematic of pcb
+- add info about w5500 hardware and software

 ## Todo C compiler related